Kruho13/Looker-E-Commerce-Analaysis/README.md

 | inventory_items | inventory_item_id, product_id, distribution_center_id, quantity_on_hand | Track stock levels (optional) |
 | distribution_centers | id, name, state, city | Locations for inventory fulfillment |

+EDA findings:
+DESCRIPTIVE ANALYSIS

+Order table:
+- majority of orders were shipped, completed, or proccessing
+- total orders per month showed a steady increase with respect to time
+- avg items per order was 1.45

+Order Items table
+- product_id 19136 was ordered the most amount of times at 19
+- product_id 24428 netted in the most total sales at $1448

+Users table:
+- Guangdong, England, and California had the most users
+- The average age of users was 41
+- Search was by far the most effective method of sourcing traffic

+-